Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Results

 \textbf{b-dLDS learns which subset of dynamics generated behavior in simulation.} \cite{Mudrik2024} showed that dLDS could recover true coefficients and operators from a simulation with two sets of independent systems. b-dLDS can do the same, but it can \textit{also} recover the relationship between simulated behavior and dynamics coefficients.

-We present four cases: a simplified, sparse case, without added noise, where all of the behavior is generated from one dynamics coefficient and thus tied to only one group of simulated ``latent neural dimensions" (Fig.~\ref{fig:FMTbhv}); a more complex but still sparse case, where two latent neural dimensions account for the behavior (Supp.
-Fig.~\ref{fig:FMTbhv2}); a complex case, where all dynamics coefficients contribute to generating the behavior (Supp.
-Fig.~\ref{fig:FMTbhvall}); and a case with one dynamics coefficient used to generate behavior, with added noise (Supp.
-Fig.~\ref{fig:FMTbhvnoise}).
+We present four cases: a simplified, sparse case, without added noise, where all of the behavior is generated from one dynamics coefficient and thus tied to only one group of simulated ``latent neural dimensions" (Fig.~\ref{fig:FMTbhv}); a more complex but still sparse case, where two latent neural dimensions account for the behavior (Supp.Fig.~\ref{fig:FMTbhv2}); a complex case, where all dynamics coefficients contribute to generating the behavior (Supp.
+Fig.~\ref{fig:FMTbhvall}); and a case with one dynamics coefficient used to generate behavior, with added noise (Supp.Fig.~\ref{fig:FMTbhvnoise}; see Appendix Section ``Simulation of two independent systems and behavior'').

 These four cases correspond to three simulations: one where all 10 simulated behavior traces are random multiples of the first simulated dynamics coefficient; one with two overlapping groups of simulated behavior traces, where traces 1-8 are tied via $\bm{\Psi}$ to the first dynamics coefficient and 3-10 are tied to the second dynamics coefficient; and one where all 10 simulated behavior traces are mapped via a simulated $\bm{\Psi}$ that is a completely random linear combination of all 6 simulated dynamics coefficients.
 In the first scenario, one column of the learned $\bm{\Psi}$ should match the simulated $\bm{\Psi}$ with a high $R^2$.
 In the second scenario, two columns of $\bm{\Psi}$ should match.
 In the third, six columns should match.
 Note that in each simulation, there are two independent systems, either regulated by upper-left corner (purple) or lower-right corner (yellow) ground truth DOs (corresponding to ground truth states 1-3 or 4-6), with no overlap between the systems.
 Moreover, these simulations are further simplified by the fact that the latent states are the observed states, i.e., $\bm{D} = \bm{I}$.
-In Figure~\ref{fig:FMTbhv} and Supplementary Figures~\ref{fig:FMTbhv2},~\ref{fig:FMTbhvall}, and~\ref{fig:FMTbhvnoise}, we show that behavior-dLDS learns which dynamics coefficient or coefficients were used to generate simulated behavior through the variable $\bm{\Psi}$ (Appendix Section ``Experiment Details'').
+In Figure~\ref{fig:FMTbhv} and Supplementary Figures~\ref{fig:FMTbhv2},~\ref{fig:FMTbhvall}, and~\ref{fig:FMTbhvnoise}, we show that behavior-dLDS learned which dynamics coefficient or coefficients were used to generate simulated behavior through the variable $\bm{\Psi}$ (Appendix Section ``Experiment Details'').
+We chose 15 as the number of dynamics operators for b-dLDS based on >2x the number of ground truth dynamics operators used to generate the data and approximately 2x the number of latent states.